apache/incubator-brooklyn/docs/use/examples/global-web-fabric/index.md

 ---

-This example shows how to build a multi-site web application *fabric* with DNS configured on the front-end to combine the sites.
+This example shows how to build a multi-site web application *fabric* with DNS configured on the front-end to combine the sites, routing users to the location closest to them.

 It can combine with the [Simple Web Cluster](../webcluster) example or the [Portable Cloud Foundry](../portable-cloudfoundry) example,